 Contributing Missions overview

-There are around 30 existing or planned Contributing Missions.
-These include missions from ESA, their Member States, Eumetsat and other European and international third party mission operators that make some of their data available for Copernicus.
+The existing or planned Contributing Missions include missions from ESA, their Member States, and other European and international third party mission operators that make some of their data available for Copernicus.

 The following categories of Contributing Missions are considered: Synthetic Aperture Radar (SAR), optical sensors, altimetry systems, radiometers and spectrometers.

 Current Copernicus services mainly utilise the following observation techniques: